kmal808/table-7/README.md

 # Table-7
-A webiste for our study group to collaborate, learn, and sharpen our skills. </br>
+A website for our study group to collaborate, learn, and sharpen our skills. </br>

 **Link to project:** </br>
 https://kmal808.github.io/table-7/index.html